From next year they will be deported to Syria again | Free press - The Courier

 The Minister of the Interior of Brandenburg Michael Stübgen (CDU) also considers the debate on the issue of the deportation of frequent offenders to Syria necessary.
 “The coalition in Brandenburg agrees that intensive offenders forced to leave the country should be a priority,” he told the Potsdam DPA.

-Herrmann and Stübgen thus support the direction of the Federal Minister of the Interior Horst Seehofer (CSU).
-He had announced his intention to argue at the conference of interior ministers that in the future, at least for criminals and risk groups, it would be checked on a case-by-case basis whether deportations to Syria would be possible.
+Federal Minister of the Interior Horst Seehofer (CSU) had previously announced that he would argue at the Conference of Ministers of the Interior that in the future, at least in the case of criminals and people at risk, each individual case would be monitored or deported to Syria was possible.
+The fatal knife attack in Dresden on October 4 once again demonstrated “the importance of being able to deport threats to Syria”, Baden-Württemberg’s interior minister Thomas Strobl (CDU) stressed.
+The suspect is said to be from Syria and has long been known to authorities as a radical Islamist.
+He will not agree to an extension of the general deportation stop, Strobl said.

 The SPD’s interior ministers reject this.
-The head of the Conference of Ministers of the Interior, Georg Maier (SPD), said at Deutschlandfunk on Seehofer’s position on Wednesday: “He starts a discussion but has no solution.
+The head of the conference of interior ministers, Georg Maier (SPD), said on Wednesday that he would not agree to an extension of the general deportation ban.
+He said on Deutschlandfunk about Seehofer’s position: “He starts a discussion, but has no solution.
 I think that is inappropriate.
 Maier, the interior minister in Thuringia, called Seehofer’s behavior “populist”.

 The Union’s internal political spokesman Mathias Middelberg accused the SPD’s interior ministers of making things too easy for themselves when referring to the practical difficulties of deportations to Syria.
 These repatriations actually remained difficult for the foreseeable future, but there should still not be a “free pass” for everyone to stay.
 That would send the wrong signal to all radical Islamists and criminals from Syria.
 There are also Syrians in Germany who are loyal to President Bashar al-Assad.
 You will not automatically be prosecuted when you return.